nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #   Allowed values: 90_cw, 90_ccw, 180.
 Default behaviour is not to rotate the image.
 #fourcc: h264
 #   This parameter configures, which codec is used to assemble the timelapse video.
-#   mpeg4 is usually less ressource-intensive, h264 often has hardware acceleration.
+#   mpeg4 is usually less resource-intensive, h264 often has hardware acceleration.
 #   Depending on your needs you can switch to one or the other.
 #   Default value is h264.
 #threads: 2